As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 The morning sun, breaking through ill-boding clouds, spilled golden rays onto lush forest covered islands.

 In awe, we sipped bubbles from champagne flutes held in our gloved hands.
 This indeed felt like luxury in a crazy, idyllic setting.

 We spent the next few hours gawping at the views, trying to spot seals, dolphins and birds.

-After a decent lunch, the catamaran approached the entrance the entrance to San Rafael Lagoon.
+After a decent lunch, the catamaran approached the entrance to Laguna San Rafael.
 The water here looks rough but the catamaran’s stability ensure we hardly feel a wave.

 A sharp left, sharp right and one more left, and we’ve safely navigated into the Laguna San Rafael and the glacier comes into view.

 Icebergs litter the lake, their bright blue crevices contrasting against the grey skies above.
 These are the first icebergs we’ve seen and we’re awed.